-As of July 1, 2018, our dealer network consisted of over 220 dealer locations servicing the performance sport boat, sterndrive, and outboard markets strategically located throughout the U.S. and Canada.
-Approximately 50% of our dealers have been with us, or with Cobalt prior to our acquisition of Cobalt, for over ten years.
-We do not have a significant concentration of sales among our dealers.
-For fiscal year 2018, our top ten dealers accounted for approximately 30% of our units sold and none of our dealers accounted for more than 8% of our total sales volume.
-If we complete our acquisition of Pursuit, we will have approximately 40 additional dealer locations.
+As of July 1, 2019, our dealer network consisted of over 250 dealer locations servicing the performance sport boat, sterndrive, and outboard markets strategically located throughout the U.S. and Canada.
+Approximately 50% of our dealer locations have been with us, or with Cobalt and Pursuit prior to our acquisition of them, for over ten years.
+For fiscal year 2019, our top ten dealers on a consolidated basis accounted for approximately 38% of our total units sold.
+The top ten dealers for each of Malibu U.S., Cobalt and Pursuit represented approximately 50%, 49% and 83%, respectively, of units sold in fiscal year 2019.
+The top ten dealers for each segment are not the same across all segments.
+Sales to our dealers under common control of OneWater Marine, Inc. represented approximately 15% of consolidated net sales in fiscal year 2019, including approximately 8%, 16% and 33% of consolidated sales in fiscal year 2019 for Malibu U.S., Cobalt and Pursuit, respectively.

 We consistently review our distribution network to identify opportunities to expand our geographic footprint and improve our coverage of the market.
-We believe that our diverse product offering and strong market position in each region of the United States will help us capitalize on growth opportunities as our industry continues to recover from the economic downturn.
+We believe that our diverse product offering and strong market position in each region of the United States helped us capitalize on growth opportunities as our industry recovered from the economic downturn.
 We have the ability to opportunistically add new dealers and new dealer locations to previously underserved markets and use data and performance metrics to monitor dealer performance.
 We believe our outstanding dealer network allows us to distribute our products more efficiently than our competitors.